 On June 22, the FERC held a technical conference that discussed policy issues related to the reliability of the Bulk-Power System ("BPS").
 Panel presentations covered the following topics: (i) an overview on the state of reliability; (ii) international perspectives; (iii) the potential for long-term and large-scale disruptions to the BPS; and (iv) grid security.
 Written comments were filed ahead of the conference by the Chairman of the Ohio Public Utilities Commission and by a representative of the Large Public Power Council.
-Speaker materials are posted on the FERC's eLibrary.
+Speaker materials, as well as a transcript of the technical conference, are posted on the FERC's eLibrary.
+Since the last report, on June 20, Environmental Defense Fund filed post-technical conference comments.
+This matter is pending before the FERC.